About Willow bend Publishing

 Willow Bend Publishing was established in 2001 to promote a new ‘tween’ (ages 9-13) book, Blackjack: Dreaming of a Morgan Horse.
 With the tremendous success of that first book (to date over 50,000 copies sold, a Breyer Animal Creations model of Blackjack made/sold with a copy of Blackjack, as well as a prestigious ‘Children’s Choices’ award co-sponsored by the International Reading Association), it became clear to us that there was a strong market for good quality, educational horse books that are loaded with action.
 Blackjack became the first book in the ‘Morgan Horse’ series, a series that has won multiple national awards and accolades.
 We continue to publish quality horse books that educate while they entertain and are always on the lookout for the next great horse book.

 Award-winning author Ellen Feld began writing about horses more than 20 years ago.
-At first she wrote for small, regional publications, but within a few short years, her work began to appear regularly in large, national magazines.
+At first she wrote for small, regional magazines, but within a few short years, her work began to appear regularly in large, national publications.
 In 2001, while waiting for her next assignment, Ms. Feld wrote a short story about a Morgan.
 That tale became the first chapter of Blackjack: Dreaming of a Morgan Horse.
-The book went on to win a coveted Children's Choices award, an honor bestowed jointly by the International Reading Association and the Children's Book Council.
-To date, Ms. Feld has authored ten horse books, including seven in the Morgan Horse series.
-She lives in Massachusetts with her husband, two children, eleven horses, and assorted other pets.
+The book went on to win a coveted Children's Choices award (as did the second book in the series, Frosty), an honor bestowed jointly by the International Reading Association and the Children's Book Council.
+The book was also picked up by Breyer Animal Creations to be sold with a model of the star of the story, Blackjack.
+To date, Ms. Feld has authored fourteen horse books, including seven in the Morgan Horse series.
+She lives in Massachusetts with her husband, two children, twelve horses, and assorted other pets.

 To see where Ellen Feld will be appearing next, please visit our events page.